What Is Pneumonia?

 How Is Pneumonia Treated?

 People who have viral pneumonia do not need antibiotics.
 Antibiotics only work against bacteria, not viruses.
-Someone with viral pneumonia from the flu virus might get an antiviral medicine if it’s early in the illness.
+Someone with viral pneumonia from the flu virus or COVID-19 might get an antiviral medicine if it’s early in the illness.

 Doctors treat bacterial pneumonia with an antibiotic taken by mouth.
 Usually, this can be done at home.
 The antibiotic they use depends on the type of bacteria thought to have caused the pneumonia.